Advertisement

 • Joint working with the rough sleepers outreach team (Worcestershire Homelessness Intervention Team to identify and help new rough sleepers)

-• The Single Service Offer (SSO) constitutes a plan for a client's departure from the streets and will generally consist of a reconnection, accommodation placement or a referral into support services.
+• The single service offer constitutes a plan for a client's departure from the streets and will generally consist of a reconnection, accommodation placement or a referral into support services.

 • The pdf Herefordshire and Worcestershire Reconnection Policy (172 KB) has been adopted so that rough sleepers from other districts can be reconnected where appropriate, so that they can more easily access services and support from their originating local authority.